-- If you are starting a business of a small scale like a tech website or some shop or an internet service provider etc, you should go with proprietorship.
-This is because you don’t hove to pay much for registration and it has very less legal liabilities.
+- If you are starting a business on a small scale like a tech website or some shop or an internet service provider etc, you should go with proprietorship.
+This is because you don’t hove to pay much for registration and it has very few legal liabilities.

 - If there are 2 or more people who want to start the business but to continue with their jobs, then Partnership Firm is the best way to go.
 This is when you are just testing your ideas and not sure of the business much.
 It requires very less amount for registration and is a simple business formation.

-- When you have a very good idea and also your are sure of the business and revenue model and want to go all out, then you must choose a Private Limited Company.
+- When you have a very good idea and also you are sure of the business and revenue model and want to go all out, then you must choose a Private Limited Company.
 As stated earlier, you can get funds from an investor for such a business.
-Cost of registration is a bit more, but compared to the business that you want to create, it is very minimal.
+The cost of registration is a bit more, but compared to the business that you want to create, it is very minimal.

-- When you are low on budget, but want to enjoy all the features of a Private Limited Company then go for Limited Liability Partnership.
+- When you are low on budget but want to enjoy all the features of a Private Limited Company then go for a Limited Liability Partnership.